They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 The team moved together.

 Min-ho braced at the mouth of the service corridor.
 Yuri dropped just behind his left shoulder.
-Dae-sung took the narrow seam on the right where anything slipping around the line would have to pass him.
-Park moved up onto the crane base for a downward angle.
+Dae-sung took the narrow seam on the right.
+Park moved onto the crane base for a downward angle.

-Michael turned once, read the room, read the lane, read the bodies that would pile where he needed them, and knew what they had.
+Michael turned, read the room, read the lane, read the way bodies would pile where he needed them, and understood what they had to work with.

 The first wave hit.